-The Midwest Regional Robert Noyce Connections 2015 Integrating STEM: Grounding STEM Learning for All conference will be held in Omaha, Nebraska, on October 29-30, 2015, at the Hilton Omaha Hotel and Conference Center.
+The Midwest Regional Robert Noyce Connections 2015 Integrating STEM: Grounding STEM Learning for All conference was held in Omaha, Nebraska, on October 29-30, 2015, at the Hilton Omaha Hotel and Conference Center.

-Each Principal Investigator of an active Noyce project is invited to send a project delegation of up to six project personnel to the conference, with at least one co-PI and one Noyce Scholar included among the six attendees.
+Each Principal Investigator of an active Noyce project sent a project delegation of up to six project personnel to the conference, with at least one co-PI and one Noyce Scholar included among the six attendees.
 Other potential delegation members could be an evaluator, project manager, Master Teaching Fellow, or Teaching Fellow or Scholar (in-service or pre-service).

 For complete information, visit the conference website.

 The STAR program has provided over 160 Noyce scholars with summer research experiences to help our Scholars bring high-impact practices into their future STEM classrooms.
 We encourage pre-service Noyce Scholars to take advantage of our summer 2015 opportunities.
 The program is funded by the NSF and other funding partners in collaboration with the California State University system and 20 research lab partners including national, private, and university research institutions.